Freemasonry in Riverside, Rhode Island

 Upcoming Events

-Meeting Information for the 168th Stated Communication to be held
+Meeting Information for the 1632nd Stated Communication to be held

 Dinner will be at 6:00pm, cost is $15.00, Lodge will be opened in the Master Mason Degree at 7:00pm for its Stated Communication and any business which may regularly come before it.
+And the initiation of five candidates.

 WHO WE ARE